pragrawal/SwitchJavaVersion/README.md

 # SwitchJavaVersion

+A lot of times software engineers working on java technologies, need to use different versions of java for different projects/work on their local development machines.
+While installing more than one versions of java on a single machine is not a problem, switching from one java version to the other is not pretty straight forward and doing it just with a command certainly needs some prior effort.
+While there are a few tools available online which can help you manage multiple java versions and switch between them, my own experience with them has not been particularly fascinating.
+So, I tried to come up with something of my own that can help you switch between java version effortlessly.
+Below, you can find the steps describing how to do this.
+Once you are done with all these steps, any time you want to use a particular java version, just execute `usejava <java-version>` e.g. `usejava 11` as illustrated below.

 Step 1: Install all the java versions that you want to use.

 Step 2: Place [usejava.sh](https://github.com/pragrawal/SwitchJavaVersion/blob/master/usejava.sh) in some directory (e.g. your home directory)